Navigated to data-profiler-performance

 Top Values Frequency

-Most common values with counts and percentages across every column.
+Most frequent values with occurrence counts and percentages.

 Cross-Column Insights